-- \ site establishment and infrastructure development: - stripping and stockpiling of topsoil from the proposed mining footprint area; - blasting and excavation of the mining area; - crushing and screening of the loosened material at the processing plant; and - stockpiling the product until sold and transported of site.
+- site establishment and infrastructure development; - stripping and stockpiling of topsoil from the proposed mining footprint area; - blasting and excavation of the mining area; - crushing and screening of the loosened material at the processing plant; and - stockpiling the product until sold and transported from site.

-Due to the small scale of the operation no permanent infrastructure will be built at the mining area.
+The proposed operation will appoint ±50 employees (including management), and due to the small scale of the operation no permanent infrastructure will be built at the mining area.
 The Applicant plans to establish the following mobile/temporary infrastructure within the mining footprint: